BeeChains/innerinetcompany/index.md

 ## [INNER I NET COMPANY](http://shapereality.innerinetcompany.hns.to/) | We "Shape Reality" by establishing the "I" as the center of gravity.
 This first of its kind buisness is built on a Handshake(HNS) blockchain root level domain that is dismantling the monopoly in 2021 by Looking Within to the Source, at the root of perception.
 Handshake helps us resolve self sovereignty by allowing true ownership of authentic web space vs. renting a sub-identity on the internet.
 | [SERVE THE LIGHT](http://workinthedark.servethelight.hns.to/) | [Contact](mailto:innerinetcompany@gmail.com) | [IINC](http://dlink.innerinetcompany.hns.to/) |
  [![image](https://user-images.githubusercontent.com/37987346/103435699-6be72500-4be0-11eb-8264-7dcb24c14987.png)](http://shapereality.innerinetcompany.hns.to/)
+We are changing the world wide web one I and Handshake at a time.

 # "I" As The Center Of Gravity Is The Seat Of Unity.
  # [Own The Web 3](http://official.owntheweb3.hns.to/) we Consciously CHOOSE to Bend and [SHAPE Reality](http://innerinetcompany.shapereality.hns.to/) from the [Root of Perception](http://findusontheweb.innericompany.hns.to/) while customizing [The Root Zone](http://therootzone.hns.to/) File of the Internet with our [HNS-DOMAINS](http://home.hns-domains.hns.to/).